helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Whether born from experience or inherent physiological or cultural differences our gender and national origins may and will make a difference in our judging.</h3 quote>
+<h3 quote align='center'>Design is about point of view, and there should be some sort of woman or lifestyle or attitude in one's head as a designer.</h3 quote>

 ---